 Penn sailed for America onboard the Welcome.
 This was Penn’s first trip to America, and he arrived that fall after smallpox killed 31 of his fellow passengers.
-On July 5, Read More

 Penn mediates a dispute between two of West New Jersey’s Quaker proprietors.
 Then, he becomes a trustee of West New Jersey.
 This is Penn’s first official contact with America.
 He works with the other trustees to make West New Jersey a haven for Quaker colonists.